 This session will look at issues pertaining to giving through donor-advised funds, and the related issues for gifts from private (family) foundations.
 We will analyze the curious IRS Notice 2017-73 applying to DAFs, and dive deeper into the broader issue of pledges (enforceable, conditional, unenforceable – whatever!) being satisfied through DAFs and private foundations.
 Coupled with this, we will discuss donor benefits associate with gifts through these mechanisms and overall issues pertaining to quid pro quos.

-Kalyn Rose Miller and Gizel Avina, Drucker School of Management, Claremont Graduate University
+Kalyn Rose Miller and Gizel Avina, Drucker School of Management, Claremont Graduate University, and Panel TBA

 Writing for Philanthropy: The Three Dimensions of Language

 You know a good story when you see one.
 But do You know what makes a good story good?
 Learn how to write in the three dimensions of narrative.
 Dr. Frank Dickerson has conducted extensive research on how organizations write for philanthropy.
 Come and learn about some of his favorite data-driven findings, with some concrete take-aways and lessons learned.